xianorion/CMDAnimator/README.md

 frame, one by one, based on the frames per second specified.
 This gives the illusion of a moving object, i.e. animation.

-To run: just compile/run the main.java file
+To run: just compile/run the main.java file in src/ccmdAnimator/main.java